-Individuals have increasingly been targets of prosecution by US authorities and have been sentenced to prison terms, fined heavily or both.
-Since 2011, more than 110 individuals have been charged with or convicted of criminal or civil violations of the FCPA, and this emphasis by US enforcement authorities on the prosecution of individuals shows no signs of letting up.
-On 9 September 2015, the then Deputy Attorney General Sally Yates issued a memorandum entitled Individual Accountability for Corporate Wrongdoing to federal prosecutors nationwide detailing new DOJ policies that require a corporation that wants to receive credit for cooperating with the government to provide 'all relevant facts' about employees at the company who were involved in the underlying corporate wrongdoing.
+Despite a drop in the prosecution of individuals this year, individuals have increasingly been targets of prosecution by US authorities and have been sentenced to prison terms, fined heavily or both.
+Since 2010, 135 individuals have been charged with criminal or civil violations of the FCPA, and this emphasis by US enforcement authorities on the prosecution of individuals shows no signs of letting up.
+On 9 September 2015, the then Deputy Attorney General Sally Yates issued a memorandum entitled Individual Accountability for Corporate Wrongdoing (or 'Yates Memo') to federal prosecutors nationwide detailing new DOJ policies that require a corporation that wants to receive credit for cooperating with the government to provide 'all relevant facts' about employees at the company who were involved in the underlying corporate wrongdoing.
 The DOJ's 2016 FCPA enforcement pilot programme furthered this aim by explicitly conditioning the benefits provided for a company's voluntary self-disclosure on compliance with the Yates Memorandum.
-On 29 November 2017, Deputy Attorney General Rod Jay Rosenstein announced the DOJ's new FCPA Corporate Enforcement Policy, which extended and codified the pilot programme's various elements through incorporation into the United States Attorneys' Manual, including the requirement that a company seeking the full benefit of a voluntary self-disclosure must turn over all relevant facts related to the individuals involved.
+On 29 November 2017, Deputy Attorney General Rod Jay Rosenstein announced the DOJ's new FCPA Corporate Enforcement Policy, which extended and codified the pilot programme's various elements through incorporation into the United

+States Attorneys' Manual, including the requirement that a company seeking the full benefit of a voluntary self-disclosure must turn over all relevant facts related to the individuals involved.